Nextome/nextome-documentation-zudoku/pages/mobile/proximity/ios-setting-up.md

     ```

     :::note
-        Since SDK is still in RC CocoaPods require to specify the version explicitly like this
+        If you want to use a specified SDK the version, explicitly it like this
         ```swift
-            pod 'NextomeProximity', '1.0.0-rc1'
+            pod 'NextomeProximity', '{latest_version}'
         ```
+        See latest version at bottom of this page in the section **Latest version**
     :::

 7. Install the pods, then open your .xcworkspace file to see the project in Xcode